Existence of moduli spaces for algebraic stacks: Introduction

 \subsubsection{Applications}

 To illustrate our results we give some applications that may be of independent interest.
 First, we use the semistable reduction theorem to give a proof that the Hitchin fibration for semistable $G$-Higgs bundles is proper if the characteristic of the ground field is not too small (\Cref{C:higgs_properness}).
-This result is of course expected, but it doesn't seem to appear in the literature.
+This result is of course expected, but we could not find it in the literature.

 Second we apply our existence theorem to construct some new good moduli spaces.
 Namely we construct proper good moduli spaces for semistable $\cG$-bundles for a Bruhat--Tits groups scheme $\cG$ over a smooth geometrically connected projective curve over a field of characteristic $0$, generalizing work of Balaji and Seshadri \cite{BalajiSeshadri} (\Cref{T:GoodModuliBunG}).
 We also construct proper good moduli spaces for objects in abelian categories in \Cref{T:abelian_moduli_space_1} and \Cref{T:abelian_semistable_GMS}.
 As a special case, we construct proper moduli spaces of semistable complexes with respect to a Bridgeland stability condition on a smooth projective variety $X$ over a field of characteristic $0$.
 Whereas in these examples the lack of a convenient global quotient description of the corresponding moduli problems seems to pose a serious obstruction to a construction using GIT, the verification of the conditions of our main theorems turns out to be surprisingly simple.